Pas toi

 "Pas toi" is a 1985 song recorded by French singer-songwriter and composer Jean-Jacques Goldman.
 It was the third and last single of his fourth studio album Non homologué and was released in April 1986.
 Fully composed by Goldman, it was successful in France.

 Song information

 The song is available on many albums by Goldman, including his live albums En Public, Du New Morning au Zénith and En passant tournée 1998, and his compilations Entre gris clair et gris foncé, Intégrale, Les Enfoirés à l'Opéra, Singulier 81/89 and Pluriel 90/96.
 The live version recorded in 1999 was very different from the original and had rap sounds; it also added lyrics in English sung by Michael Jones.
-The song deals with a non-reciprocal love and is not autobiographical.
+The song deals with a non-reciprocal love, and is not autobiographical.

-In France, the single started at No. 13 on 26 April 1986 and reached a peak of number five for two non-consecutive weeks.
+In France, the single started at number 13 on 26 April 1986 and reached a peak of number five for two non-consecutive weeks.
 It remained for seven weeks in the top ten and 21 weeks in the top 50 and achieved Silver status.